Hope learns a new skill and Adrien disappears.

 "I was trying to secure new business for you."

-He walks into one of the bars where there's a bar brawl in progress.
-Ogre's trying to beat up dwarves and humans, those brave enough, in the middle of the fray.
-Completely composed, standing tall and proud, Roul stabs the ground three times with his cane and everyone stops.
-An ogre who was holding a dwarf in the air by his throat drops him to the ground.
-The dwarf scrambles to his feet and shows his respect to Roul as did everyone else in the bar.
+He walked into the Rusty Nail tavern where there was a bar brawl in progress.
+Ogres were trying to beat up dwarves and humans, those brave enough, in the middle of the fray.
+Completely composed, standing tall and proud, Roul stabed the ground three times with his cane and everyone stoped.
+An ogre who was holding a dwarf in the air by his throat droped him to the ground.
+The dwarf scrambleed to his feet to show his respect to Roul as did everyone else in the bar.

-Roul walks up to the bar as if nothing was bothering him.
+Roul walked up to the bar as if nothing was bothering him.

 "Let me get a glass of my finest wine."
 He told the bar wench.